 - Place your hands in your lap and keep both feet flat on the floor.

-- Keep your head upright and if it’s safe to do so close our eyes.
+- Keep your head upright and if it feels safe to do so close our eyes.

 - Bring your awareness to your feet, and feel connected to being in the world right now.

-- Then, as you continue to breathe naturally, repeat the following mantra in your mind: “As I sit with not knowing, may I remain at ease”.
+- Then, as you continue to breathe naturally, repeat the following mantra in your mind if it feels helpful: “As I sit with not knowing, may I remain at ease”.